amifaraj/amifaraj.github.io/Activities/index.md

 - **Dec 13th, 2022**- A short paper on the patterns of gender-specilizing query reformulation got accepted at [SIGIR 2023](https://sigir.org/sigir2023/).
 This is an outcome of my work durning my internship at Microsoft.
 I got the opportunity to collaborate with Bhaskar Mirtra, Nick Craswell, and Michael Ekstrand.

+- **Mar 18th-Mar 23rd, 2022**- Attended [CHIIR 2023](https://sigir.org/chiir2023/) as co-author of the [paper](https://dl.acm.org/doi/10.1145/3576840.3578316).

-- **Jan 20th, 2022**- I gave a talk on my work on fair ranking metrics at the monthly meetup series of [Information Retrieval Lab at the University of Amsterdam](https://irlab.science.uva.nl/) called Search Engines Amsterdam (SEA)[https://www.meetup.com/SEA-Search-Engines-Amsterdam/events/].
+- **Jan 20th, 2022**- I gave a talk on my work on fair ranking metrics at the monthly meetup series of [Information Retrieval Lab at the University of Amsterdam](https://irlab.science.uva.nl/) called Search Engines Amsterdam [SEA](https://www.meetup.com/SEA-Search-Engines-Amsterdam/events/).

 ## 2022